We usually do hate the arguments that disprove ours.

 In ’97-’98 the Jazz, again from the big scoring Western Conference, lost to the Bulls in six games.

 Are you suggesting that we’re going NEED some global warming?
-We are going to save earth and the sun is going to burn out anyway 😢 https://wattsupwiththat.com/2017/06/06/solar-update-june-2017-the-sun-is-slumping-and-headed-even-lower/
+We’re going to save earth and the sun’s going to burn out anyway!

 I’ve still been busy debating whether the computer simulation in Rocky VI gets it right.
 Would Mason “The Line” Dixon win?
 Or would Rocky “The Italian Stallion” Balboa win?
 I’ve decided that whichever fighter could have Michael Jordan in their corner… that’s the fighter who would win.